COMPREHENSIVE ORAL APPLIANCE TREATMENT

 SUMMARY

-Obstructive sleep apnea (OSA) is caused by choking on the tongue base and soft palate during sleep.
-The following paper describes treatment of this condition for people with a normal set of healthy teeth.
-Many dentists now treat OSA in these people with mandibular advancement appliances, and the appliances are well tolerated; but they are only effective in 50% of patients, because the mandible is only loosely attached to the tongue and not at all attached to the soft palate.
-Therefore, Dr. Summer has devised mechanisms that can be added to ineffective mandibular advancement appliances in order to also control the positions of the tongue and soft palate.
-For people without teeth (denture wearers), the treatments are described under the file TREATMENT FOR DENTURE PATIENTS.
-For people who want a detailed description of the new mechanisms and a protocal for comprehensive oral appliance treatment of OSA, the protocol and rationale can be found in the file entitled, MULTILEVEL ORAL APPLIANCE TREATMENT under the FOR DOCTORS tab.
+Obstructive sleep apnea (OSA) is caused by choking on the tongue base and soft palate when they drop back into the throat during sleep.
+Many dentists treat OSA with mandibular advancement appliances.
+They can pull the lower jawbone (mandible) forward to create space behind it for the airway passage, and they are well tolerated; but they are only effective in about half of the patients treated, because the mandible is only loosely attached to the tongue and not at all attached to the soft palate.
+To solve this problem, Dr. Summer has devised an improved mandibular advancement appliance and mechanisms that can be added to ineffective mandibular advancement appliances or denture base plates to also control the positions of the tongue and soft palate, creating a comprehensive oral appliance treatment approach.
+The High Push Herbst K243752 and the soft palate elevator K222127 have already been FDA cleared, and the tongue holding device is in its final clinical trial.
+A detailed description of the new mechanisms and a protocol for their use in comprehensive oral appliance treatment of OSA can be found in the file entitled, MULTILEVEL ORAL APPLIANCE TREATMENT under the FOR DOCTORS tab.
+A description of their use in denture patients is found in a separate file under this tab.

 BACKGROUND

 OSA affects millions of people, but current treatment for it is problematic.
 Minor surgeries can be helpful but rarely curative.
-CPAP is usually effective if the pressure is high enough, but compliance is poor, because many people find it difficult to tolerate.
-Oral appliances currently used to treat the problem work by advancing the mandible, which increases the space available in front of the tongue; but it cannot draw the tongue forward into that space, because the mandible is only attached to the tongue by muscles, which naturally lose their tonus during sleep.
-As a result, even extreme mandibular advancement cannot prevent the tongue from falling back into the throat to block the airway, it just has further to fall, and mandibular advancement only cures about half of the people treated, as seen consistently in hundreds of studies.
+CPAP is usually effective if the pressure is high enough, but compliance is poor, because many people find it difficult to tolerate; and it is very likely to limit the glymphatic circulation process that clears waste products from the cranium during sleep.
+Oral appliances currently treat the problem by advancing the mandible, which increases the space available in front of the tongue; but it cannot draw the tongue forward into that space, because the mandible is only attached to the tongue by muscles, which naturally lose their tonus during sleep.
+As a result, even extreme mandibular advancement cannot prevent the tongue from falling back into the throat to block the airway, it just has further to fall, and mandibular advancement only cures about half of the people treated, as seen in hundreds of studies.

-New mechanical devices can now be added to ineffective mandibular advancement appliances to make them more effective by also holding the tongue to prevent it from dropping back into the throat, elevating the middle of the soft palate to draw its back end away from the obstruction, and prying the tongue base off the pharyngeal wall.
-To prevent unnecessary treatment, these modalities can be added one at a time until the problem is solved, as described below:
+Now new mechanical devices can be added to ineffective mandibular advancement appliances to make them more effective by also holding the tongue to prevent it from dropping back into the throat, elevating the middle of the soft palate to draw its distal end away from the obstruction, and gradually prying the tongue base off the pharyngeal wall.
+To prevent unnecessary treatment, these modalities can be added one at a time to an oral appliance or denture base plates until the problem is solved, as described below:

 fda_arrows.jpeg